jsoma/data-studio-projects-2022/README.md

 * Move `food-price-Nigeria.html` into a folder called `food-price-Nigeria`, then rename the file `index.html`.
 That way the project can be found at **/food-price-Nigeria** instead of **/food-price-Nigeria.html**.
 [Read more about index.html here](https://www.thoughtco.com/index-html-page-3466505)
 * Has sideways scrollbars in mobile version – check padding, margins, image widths
-* Minimum font size should be 12px, enlarge text in Illustrator
-   * Text `Caveat: CFR depends mostly on newspaper reports to collate its weekly data.
-Density of incidents in some states in southern Nigeria may be due to high reporting rates because most of Nigeria's major newspapers are concentrated in the south.` is too small at 11px
-   * Text `Caveat:` is too small at 11px

 **https://kfalayi.github.io/hispanic_immigrants.html**